bruce965/blog/_posts/2023-08-06-spacemesh-smapp-smeshing.md

 > option where "Recommended PoS Size" is double of the space you want to
 > allocate to smeshing.
 >
-> As an example, let's say that you want to allocate 1 TB to smeshing and your
+> As an example, let's say that you want to allocate 1 TiB to smeshing and your
 > results are like in the previous screenshot, you should choose the second
 > option.
 >
-> If you instead wanted to allocate only 256 GB, you should choose the first
+> If you instead wanted to allocate only 256 GiB, you should choose the first
 > option.
 {: .prompt-tip }